Mark Turner (musician): Musical associations

-In September 2014, Turner released his first album as a leader since 2001 on ECM Records; it features trumpeter Avishai Cohen, bassist Joe Martin, and drummer Marcus Gilmore.
+In September 2014, Turner released his first album as a leader since 2001, on ECM Records; it features trumpeter Avishai Cohen, bassist Joe Martin, and drummer Marcus Gilmore.
 Turner is a member of the trio Fly, which includes himself, bassist Larry Grenadier, and drummer Jeff Ballard.
 He also appears in guitarist Gilad Hekselman's Quartet, and drummer Billy Hart's Quartet.
 Turner has recorded extensively with guitarist Kurt Rosenwinkel, saxophonist David Binney, and pianist Aaron Goldberg, among others.
-Turner has played or collaborated with more than 45 jazz bands.
-In 2018, and 2019 alone he played on eight different jazz albums as a sideman or collaborator.
+He has played or collaborated with over 45 jazz bands.
+In 2018 and 2019 alone, he played on eight different jazz albums as a sideman or collaborator.